Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 ## Command

 The basic primitive in this architecture is a command.
-Command is a separated action, for instance creating an object or deleting it.
+Command is a separate action, for instance creating an object or deleting it.
 Each command contains a validation part and main part that makes all needed actions.
-Execute method contains business logic and can return a hash or nothing if it doesn’t needed.
+Execute method contains business logic and can return a hash or nothing.

 Each command must be inherited from the `Core::Command` class(or its child, of course).
 Let's take a look at this class.